iagox86/dnscat2/doc/protocol.md

     <tag>.<encoded data>

-Any data that's not in that form, or that's in an unsupported record type, can either be discarded by the server or forwarded to an upstream DNS server.
+Any data that's not in that form, or that's in an unsupported record type, or that has an appended domain that's unknown to the dnscat server, can either be discarded by the server or forwarded to an upstream DNS server.
+The server may choose.

-The dnscat2 server must respond with a proper DNS response directly to the system that made the request, containing no error bit set and one or more answers.
+The dnscat2 server must respond with a properly formatted DNS response directly to the host that made the request, containing no error bit set and one or more answers.
 If more than one answer is present, the first byte of each answer must be a 1-byte sequence number (intermediate DNS servers often rearrange the order of records).

-The record type of the response records should be the same as the record type of the request, doing otherwise is more suspicious.
+The record type of the response records should be the same as the record type of the request.
 The precise way the answer is encoded depends on the record type.

 ## DNS Record type